dirigible-io/dirigible-io.github.io/docs-help/docs/development/ide/perspectives/operations.md

 Operations Perspective
 ===

-The Web IDE includes an Operations perspective, which is comprised of the following views:
+The Web IDE includes an **Operations perspective**, which is comprised of the following views:

 * Registry
 * Repository